hhd-dev/handheld-mesa/README.md

 > [!WARNING]
 > Currently on Arch, GDM will not launch with mesa 23, as it expects mesa 24.
 > If you get an error saying to contact your system administrator, switch to
-> a different terminal and do `sudo pacman -S mesa`.
-This package will be updated
+> a different terminal and do `sudo pacman -S mesa; sudo systemctl restart gdm`.
+>
+> Then, re-install this mesa if you want.
+>
-> soon to mesa 24.
-If you get this error in the future, this is how to fix it.
+> If you get this error in the future, this is how to fix it.

+> [!IMPORTANT]
+> You might need to press Q for the install to continue.

 # How to install
 ```bash